oyakhilomee/TechCreek-IamJane-Project/README.md

-A portfolio page for a model.
+A portfolio page for a model done during my web development bootcamp at TechCreek in Rivers state Nigeria.